j0narch3r/project-log/README.md

 ### Pay It Forward

 A Ponzi Scheme for Social Good.
-Under development by the community at [Assembly](http://assembly.com/pay-it-forward)
+Product design, under development by the community at [Assembly](http://assembly.com/pay-it-forward).

 ### Gig Radio

 An app to let you discover music by listening to bands playing near you tonight.
-Under development by the community at [Assembly](http://assembly.com/gig-radio)
+Web design, under development by the community at [Assembly](http://assembly.com/gig-radio).

 ### Genius

-Clarity.fm for creatives (coming soon to Assembly)
+Clarity.fm for creatives (coming soon to Assembly).
+Founder.

 # Projects sitting around in various stages of development